 Alameda Sun publisher Dennis Evanosky looks with wonder at the six boxes with some 1,200 newspapers that the post office delivered to the same address last Friday.
 A subscriber called the Sun office to say that she had all these newspapers on her front porch.
-The computer program that prints the address labels had the names of all the subscribers correct but addressed all 1,200 papers to one home on San Antonio Avenue.
-The press did a fresh print run on Saturday and delivered the correctly addressed newspapers to the post office on Monday.

 Soon after this paper was founded, Nightline, a daily television news program hosted by Ted Koppel opened the phone lines to the nation one spring night in 2003 and asked the question, “What is the most racist city in America?”
 One caller offered: “Alameda, California.”

 Business owners and organizations, take note.
 There are some myths going around in Alameda about the Alameda Sun.
 That it’s the place where anyone from anywhere can just send in notices of events, and — at no cost to anyone — people all over town read about them.
-The Sun somehow gets 24,000 copies of these free announcements, or even stories — some with color photographs — to magically arrive all over town.
-And it doesn’t cost anything.